rust-lang/rust-forge/src/chat/zulip.md

  * wg-traits
  * zulip

-An alternative, minimialistic, approach is to use:
+An alternative, minimalistic, approach is to use:
  * general
  * zulip
  * announce
  * new members

-as the default set which forces people into customizing their default set when starting out.
+as the default set, which would push people into customizing their default set when starting out.

 ### Stream naming